Minimal Subsampled Rank-1 Lattices for Multivariate Approximation with Optimal Convergence Rate: Concluding remarks

 Similar to \cite{BKPU22} one could use further subsampling techniques from \cite{BSU23} or even the non-constructive techniques from \cite{DKU23} in order to improve on the logarithmic rate in the error bound.
 Further, in the numerics the constants for the oversampling were ignored while still achieving the theoretical error rates.
 This indicates possible improvement for the constants.

-\textbf{Acknowledgement.} We acknowledge the financial support from the Australian Research Council Discovery Project DP240100769.
+\textbf{Acknowledgement.} T authors thank Dirk~Nuyens and Daniel~Potts for insightful discussions and valuable suggestions during the preparation of this work.
+We also thank both anonymous referees for their careful analysis and support.
+Further, w{}e acknowledge the financial support from the Australian Research Council Discovery Project DP240100769.
 This research includes computations using the computational cluster Katana supported by Research Technology Services at UNSW Sydney.